clp-research/slurk/docs/slurk_layouts.rst

 Called when state of currently typing users is changed

 Variables:
-  - ``users``: A map of currently typing users, with its id as the key
+  - ``users``: A map of currently typing users, with whose id as the key
 Examples:
   - ``"typing-users"``: Shows which users are currently typing